MJoergen/ym2151_old/doc/tutorial/Episode_3/README.md

-# Episode 3 - Controlling multiple channels
+# Episode 3 - Playing music!
+In this episode we will be controlling multiple channels simultaneously.
 The YM2151 has eight independent channels (numbered 0 - 7), but the addressing
 of these channels is somewhat convoluted.
 For most registers the lowest three address bits determine the channel number.
 So for instance, the Key Code selector